1990 Luzon earthquake

-The 1990 Luzon earthquake struck the island of Luzon in the Philippines at 4:26 p.m. on July 16 (PDT) or 3:26 p.m.
-(PST) with an estimated moment magnitude of 7.7 and a maximum Mercalli intensity of IX (Violent) and produced a 125 km-long ground rupture that stretched from Dingalan, Aurora to Kayapa, Nueva Vizcaya.
-The event was a result of strike-slip movements along the Philippine Fault and the Digdig Fault within the Philippine Fault System.
+The 1990 Luzon earthquake occurred on July 16 at 4:26 p.m.
+(PDT) or 3:26 p.m.
+(PST) on the densely populated island of Luzon in the Philippines.
+The shock had a surface-wave magnitude of 7.8 and produced a 125 km-long ground rupture that stretched from Dingalan to Kayapa.
+The event was a result of strike-slip movements along the Philippine Fault and the Digdig Fault within the Philippine fault system.
 The earthquake's epicenter was near the town of Rizal, Nueva Ecija, northeast of Cabanatuan.
 An estimated 1,621 people were killed, most of the fatalities located in Central Luzon and the Cordillera region.

+Geology

+The Philippine archipelago represents a complex plate boundary between the Philippine Sea and Eurasian plates.
+To the east, oceanic lithosphere subducts westwards beneath the islands along the Philippine Trench.
+Off the west coast of Luzon, the Manila Trench accommodates eastward subduction.
+To its east is the East Luzon Trench, a convergent boundary that separates the Philippine Trench by a transform fault.
+The left-lateral strike-slip Philippine fault system runs through the islands.
+It is one of the longest strike-slip faults in the world.
+Understanding of its geology and earthquake history is limited.
+It extends north–south for 1,300 km from Mindanao to northern Luzon.
+On Luzon, the fault branches into multiple splay segments including the northerly trending Digdig Fault.

+The event was one of the largest continental strike-slip earthquakes of the century.
+It was associated with a 125 km long surface rupture on the Philippine Fault System.
+Rupture occurred bilaterally, extending from the hypocenter, but most of the rupture occurred northwest for 75–100 km.
+About 25 km north of the epicenter, the largest slip was estimated at 10–15 m.
+Slip gradually decreased away from the zone.
+The Digdig Fault displayed 5–6 m of left-lateral displacement.
+Aftershocks occurred along a 100 km length of the fault.
+They displayed a range of focal mechanism including strike-slip, normal and thrust faulting.

 Impact

 The earthquake caused damage within an area of about 20,000 square kilometers, stretching from the mountains of the Cordillera Administrative Region and through the Central Luzon region.
 The earthquake was strongly felt in Metropolitan Manila, destroying many buildings and leading to panic and stampedes and ultimately three deaths in the National Capital Region, one of the lowest fatalities recorded in the wake of the tremor.
 The ceiling of a movie theater in Pasay reportedly collapsed pinning a number of moviegoers.
-The Southern Tagalog (nowadays Regions 4A (Calabarzon) and 4B (Mimaropa), and Aurora of Central Luzon) and Bicol Regions also felt the quake, but with low casualty figures.
+The Southern Tagalog (nowadays Region 4A (Calabarzon), Mimaropa, and Aurora of Central Luzon) and Bicol Regions also felt the quake, but with low casualty figures.

 Then-president Cory Aquino, who was having a meeting with Senate leaders at Malacañang Palace in Manila, recounted that she hid under a long conference table during the earthquake.
 She later ordered the suspension of classes and the mobilization of relief agencies.